JC01111/Leetcode/README.md

 ### 2D DP

 In 2D DP, we usually need to create a dP table, then we start filling out the entries by bottom-up method taking sum or choosing the minimum entry from right, below, or diagonal.
-But before that, we need to find a pattern first, then apply pattern to the dP table.
+But before that, we need to find a pattern first, then apply pattern to the dP table. **Usually**, we can reduce from storing the whole 2d table into only storing the previous row/col.

 |2D DP|||
 |---|---|---|